cselab/Mirheo/docs/source/user/coordinator.rst

 uDeviceX coordinator
 ######################

-The coordinator class stiches together data containers, :ref:`user-pv`, and all the handlers, and provides functions to manipulate the system components.
+The coordinator class stitches together data containers, :ref:`user-pv`, and all the handlers, and provides functions to manipulate the system components.

 One and only one instance of this class should be created in the beginning of any simulation setup.